bobtodd/bananas/soccer/notes.md

 From One Tiny Grain of Sand...
 ------------------------------

-As we return to the peals what have dropped from the gaping maw of **Da Master**, we find a minor snafu.
+As we return to the pearls what have dropped from the gaping maw of **Da Master**, we find a minor snafu.
 In particular, we have already done

     cd ~/BtWk/bananas/
     git clone git://github.com/mrflip/imw